Mages-Alliance/magic/MAGIC_SPEC.md

 This system tries to provide guidance for the practical ground work as well as the mental stance that is required for safe and effective interaction with something as powerful as magic.

+This specification document serves as the **Law** of the system—the single source of truth for all technical rules.
+The philosophy and wisdom behind these laws are detailed in the **Lore**.
+For a deeper understanding of this crucial distinction, consult the document `system/lore/law_and_wisdom.md`.

 ## The Lexicon of Magic

 **To the Spirit:** This Lexicon is your canonical source for translating the system's metaphorical language into precise technical terms.
 When interpreting this document and any associated files, refer to this table to resolve ambiguity.